freedomofpress/securedrop-docs/docs/journalist/sources.rst

 Click **Delete Conversation** to delete all files and messages (including journalist replies) associated with this source, while keeping the source account active.
-The source will continue to appear in the source list, and will be able to communicate with you through the Source Interface.
+The source will continue to appear in the source list, and will be able to communicate with you through the *Source Interface*.

-Click **Delete Account** to also remove the source from the source list, and to prevent them from logging into the Source Interface.
+Click **Delete Account** to also remove the source from the source list, and to prevent them from logging into the *Source Interface*.
 Their account will be completely removed from the system.

 .. |screenshot_sdapp_main_view| image:: ../images/screenshot_sdapp_main_view.png